achen173/Resume-Parser/README.md

 # Resume-Parser

+**Objective** : With companies that receive hundreds of resumes daily, it is important to have an automated(time saving) ranking system in place.
+This script eases the burden of a recruiter by ordering the most relevant resumes based on keywords.

 This is a bash script to automatically order resumes by certain keywords and its associated point system.
 The bash script should be named "HR_sorter", and read a file called "input.txt".
 The "input.txt" file will have a keyword and a numerical weight on each line (separated by a space).
 The ordering of the resumes by keywords should be based on a total score, which is the sum of the score for each keyword.
 Resumes will be simple ASCII-encoded text files (with random extensions) in a subdirectory called "submissions".

 The output of the "HR_sorter" script should show on each line the filename of the resume and total score of the resume, sorted by the